Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 ### When pair programming remotely:

-Let’s say Ava and Eli are pair programming:
+Let's say Ava and Eli are pair programming:

 1. Ava creates a project directory on her computer.
 She initializes Git in the top level directory of the project using `git init`.
 2. Ava starts **VS Code Live Share** and **VS Code Live Server** so Eli can participate in pair programming.